 Automatic cars have an in-built clutch which takes over the control of this interchange, this means that the car itself decides what gear you should be in depending on the driving conditions regardless of the driver.

-What are the signs of a damaged clutch?
+What are the signs of a damaged clutch on a Ford?

-There are a variety of signs to look out for when it comes to an struggling clutch as the performance of your Ford will be noticeably affected as well as your ability to change gears.
+There are a variety of signs to look out for when it comes to an underperforming clutch as the performance of your car will be noticeably effected as well as your ability to change gears.

 Here are the most common issues which will be caused by a damaged clutch.